joshhooker/CubicSplineClass/README.md

 # Cubic Spline Class
 Cubic spline class that is not dependent on other software.
+Uses standard C++ libraries and C++11.

 ## Usage
-Two versions are present: a C++11 version which includes support for std::array and one that doesn't require C++11.

 CubicSpline accepts std::vector, std::array (C++11) or standard arrays (i.e. double array[10]).

 There are two ways to initiate the CubicSpline class: